ACaveGitHub/NETCoreConsoleApp/README.md

 Examples of

+1. Service
-1. Depency Injection
+2. Depency Injection
-2. Logging using Serilog
+3. Logging using Serilog
-3. App Settings
+4. App Settings